 DePaiva: Yes, and you can tell, when shows get nominations, that it comes from the writing.
 I mean, there is some great acting, definitely.
 But it always starts on the page.
 All of these scenes are taken out of context -- they're just parts of episodes, so you're not getting to tell the whole story.
 So, if it stand up on its own in a couple of scenes, it's good writing.

 What do you think about Kassie DePaiva earning a Daytime Emmy nomination?
 Do you think she has a shot at taking home the gold?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.